flauwekeul/honeycomb/README.md

       customMethod() {}
     }
     ```
-  - Todo: how can you type functions that accept hexes?
+  - how can you type functions that accept hexes?
 RxJS operators seem to be able to fix this.
-- [ ] ~~Maybe either have pointy or flat hexes and leave it to rendering if they're pointy or flat?~~ All the `if` statements that check whether hexes are pointy or flat may be resolved by having separate functions for pointy and flat hexes and using those in the Hex prototype.
+- [x] ~~Maybe either have pointy or flat hexes and leave it to rendering if they're pointy or flat?~~ All the `if` statements that check whether hexes are pointy or flat may be resolved by having separate functions for pointy and flat hexes and using those in the Hex prototype.
+This doesn't seem to improve performance.
-- [ ] Todo: Investigate if memoization helps
+- [ ] Investigate if memoization helps
+- [ ] Make it possible to use own createHex() functions (this also means hex prototypes aren't set by Honeycomb)?

 ### Grid